AmitKarnam/AmitKarnam/README.md

 - ⚡ Fun fact: I'am IRON MAN (Obviously!)

-- 🌱 Comfortable working with Python,Django and Javascript
+- 🌱 Comfortable working with Python,Django and Javascript,C,Git,Data Structures.

-- 🌱 I’m currently learning Nodejs,React and also cloud native technologies such as Kubernetes !
+- 🌱 I’m currently learning Nodejs,React and also cloud native technologies such as Docker and Kubernetes !

 - 📫 Reach me at: amitkarnam01@gmail.com